John Alexander Dowie

-John Alexander Dowie (25 May 1847 – 9 March 1907) was a Scottish-Australian minister known as an evangelist and faith healer.
-He began his career as a conventional minister in South Australia.
-After becoming an evangelist and faith healer, he immigrated with his family to the United States in 1888, first settling in San Francisco, where he expanded his faith healing into a mail order business.
+John Alexander Dowie (25 May 1847 – 9 March 1907) was a Scottish-Australian minister known as a Christian evangelist and faith healer.
+He began his career as a Christian minister in South Australia.
+He formed what became known as the "Pentecostal Movement".
+Working as a faith healer, he emigrated with his family to the United States in 1888, settling in San Francisco, where he developed his faith healing practice into a mail-order business.
 He moved to Chicago in time to take advantage of the crowds attracted to the 1893 World's Fair.
-After developing a huge faith healing business in Chicago, with multiple homes and businesses, including a publishing house, to keep his thousands of followers, he bought an expansive amount of land north of the city to set up a private community.
+After attracting an immense faith healing business in Chicago, with multiple homes and businesses, including a publishing house, to keep his thousands of followers, he bought an extensive parcel of land north of the city to set up a private community.

-There Dowie founded the city of Zion, Illinois, where he personally owned all the land and established many businesses.
-The operations of the city have been characterized as "a carefully-devised large-scale platform for securities fraud..."
-His lieutenant initiated an investigation of business practices and deposed him from leadership in 1905.
+There, Dowie founded the city of Zion, Illinois, where he personally owned all the land and established many businesses.
+The operations of the city have been characterized as "a carefully-devised large-scale platform for securities fraud".
+His lieutenant initiated an investigation of his business practices and deposed him from leadership in 1905.
 Dowie was given an allowance until his death.

-In this period Dowie had also refined his religious organization, naming it in 1903 as the Christian Catholic Apostolic Church.
+In this period, Dowie refined his religious organization, naming it in 1903 as the Christian Catholic Apostolic Church.

 Personal life and education

-Dowie was born in 1847 in Edinburgh, Scotland to John Murray Dowie, a tailor and preacher, and his wife.
-In 1860 his parents moved the family to Adelaide, South Australia.
-John Alexander Dowie worked for a few months in a bootmaker retail and factory business developed by his paternal uncle, Alexander Dowie.
+Dowie was born in 1847 in Edinburgh, Scotland, to John Murray Dowie, a tailor and preacher, and his wife.
+In 1860, his parents moved the family to Adelaide, South Australia.

+Dowie worked for a few months in a bootmaking business owned by his uncle, Alexander Dowie.

-He took various other jobs, advancing to a position as confidential clerk for the resident partner of a firm that was doing a business of $2 million a year.
+He took various other jobs, advancing to a position as a confidential clerk for the resident partner of a firm doing a business of $2 million yearly.

-In 1867 Dowie's father was president of the South Adelaide chapter of the Total Abstinence Society in 1867, and John Alexander was an active member.
+In 1867, Dowie's father was president of the South Adelaide chapter of the Total Abstinence Society, and Dowie became an active member.
 Around 1868, at the age of 21, Dowie returned to Edinburgh to study theology.

 He married his cousin, Jane Dowie, on 26 May 1876.
-She was the daughter of his father's brother Alexander Dowie and his wife.
-They had three children: A.J.
-Gladstone (1877–1945), Jeanie (1879–1885), and Esther (1881–1902).
+They had three children: A. J. Gladstone Dowie (1877–1945), Jeanie Dowie (1879–1885), and Esther Allum Dowie (1881–1902).

 Ministry in Australia and New Zealand

 Congregational Ministry

-After Dowie completed his theological studies, he returned to Australia and was ordained in 1872 as pastor of a Congregational church at Alma, South Australia (near Hamley Bridge).
-Dowie then received and accepted a call in 1873 to a pastorate at Manly, New South Wales before moving to Newtown in 1875.
+After Dowie completed his theological studies, he returned to Australia and was ordained in 1872 as pastor of a Congregational church at Alma (near Hamley Bridge).
+Dowie then received and accepted a call in 1873 to a pastorate at Manly, New South Wales, before moving to Newtown in 1875.